webclinic017/gotolong/README.md

 Prepare plan file

 Input Data
-* profile/default/data/plan-data/plan-data.csv
+* input-user-data/plan-data/plan-data-raw.csv

 Include weight for each company and cummulative weight for industry.

-1 Unit can be represented by 1000 Rs.
+Minimum investment size : 1 Unit (can be represented by 1k or 3k depending on years of investment)

 0 Unit : stock is under watch but there is no plan to acquire it right now.

 Format of the data